 See Figure \ref{fig:example} for an illustration of two perfect matchings of $K_{12}$ that are adjacent in $X_{[3,2,1]}$.
 There is a clear bijection between the even partitions of $2n$ (i.e., each part is even) and the set of all partitions of $n$.
 Therefore, we have a matrix in $\mathcal{A}_{2n}$ for each even partition of $2n$.
 In Section \ref{S:term}, we further describe $\mathcal{A}_{2n}$ and explain why this set of matrices forms a symmetric association scheme.

 Since $\mathcal{A}_{2n}$ is a symmetric association scheme, the matrices in $\mathcal{A}_{2n}$ pairwise commute by the axiom (4) of Definition \ref{defn:asso}.
 Consequently, they are simultaneously diagonalizable, and thus, have the same eigenspaces.
 The eigenspaces of the matrices in $\mathcal{A}_{2n}$ correspond to the irreducible representations of the symmetric group $S_{2n}$ indexed by the even partitions of $2n$ \cite{Decomp}; see \cite[Ch.~2]{Sagan} for a description of these irreducible representations.
 Although the eigenspaces are known, much less is understood about the spectrum of the matrices of $\mathcal{A}_{2n}$.
 The largest eigenvalue of $A_\mu$ is its valency $v_{\mu}$ and will occur on the $[2n]$-eigenspace \cite{Lindzey, MacDonald}.
 Macdonald \cite{MacDonald} provides explicit formulae to compute the eigenvalues occurring on three eigenspaces and derives complete spectra for two matrices in $\mathcal{A}_{2n}$.The graph $X_{[2,1,\ldots,1]}$, also known as the {\em flip graph on perfect matching of complete graphs}, is well-studied.
 Diaconis and Holmes \cite{DiaHol} studied random walks on $X_{[2,1,\ldots,1]}$ and computed its eigenvalues.
-Finally, Srinivasan \cite{Srinivasan} defined an inductive algorithm that can be used to obtain closed-form formulae for the spectrum of $A_\mu$ in terms of certain content evaluating symmetric functions on $2n$ variables.
+Lasrtly, Lindzey \cite{JLindzey} derived closed-form formulas for the spectrum of $A_\mu$ using Jack polynomials and Srinivasan \cite{Srinivasan} defined an inductive algorithm that can be used to obtain closed-form formulae for the spectrum of $A_\mu$ in terms of certain content evaluating power symmetric functions on $2n$ variables.